 The only thing is, it seems to over estimate how much money people are earning, when you consider the numbers below:

-- A best seller rank, (BSR) of 100k will mean they’re selling a shirt every day.
+- A best seller rank, (BSR) of 100k in the US will mean they’re selling a shirt every day.

-- A BSR of 400,000, they’ll be selling a tshirt about once or twice a week.
+- A BSR of 400,000 in the US and they’ll be selling a tshirt about once or twice a week.